Marshall Broomhall: Writing and teaching career

-That same year Marshall Broomhall had been appointed the Editorial Secretary for the mission in London.
-This career lasted for 27 years.
+That same year Marshall Broomhall had been appointed the Editorial Secretary for the mission in London; this career lasted for 27 years.
 He also gave preliminary Chinese language lessons to the missionary candidates preparing to go to China.

-Marshall became an expert in writing biographies.
-He wrote biographies of Hudson Taylor as well as several other members of the China Inland Mission, as well as several books that addressed overall issues and the history of the CIM.
+Marshall started work as a biographer.
+He wrote biographies of Hudson Taylor as well as several other members of the China Inland Mission.
+He also wrote several books that addressed overall issues and the history of the CIM.
 He accomplished much considering his eyesight was impaired at an early age.
 He did all of his research, writing and editorial work despite being able to see with only one eye.

 Marshall took part in the Edinburgh Missionary Conference of 1910.
 After the 1911/12 founding of the Republic of China he visited China again, and travelled extensively to obtain first-hand and up to date information.
 He was a member of the commission on "Carrying the Gospel to all the Non-Christian World".
 In this commission constant reference was made to his important work "The Chinese Empire: A General and Missionary Survey", and to the statistics in it.

 One of Broomhall's particular interests was the conversion of Chinese Muslims to Christianity.
 To this end, he authored a book ("Islam in China" (1910)), which he believed to be the first book in English on Chinese Muslims.
 He called for sending Arabic-speaking missionaries to China, who in his views could work more effectively among the Muslim community.

 In 1927 he retired as Editorial Secretary.
 But he continued to do his literary work.

-In 1936, when the Rev. Frank Houghton returned to China to be Bishop of East China, Marshall took over briefly the editorship of China's Millions, but ill health forced his complete withdrawal from the work.
+In 1936, when the Rev. Frank Houghton returned to China to be Bishop of East China, Marshall took over briefly the editorship of China's Millions.
+Ill health forced his complete withdrawal from the work.

 He died on 24 October 1937, aged 71, at Northchurch, England and was buried on 28 October in Abney Park Cemetery, London.
 Florence Broomhall lived on until 1957.
+His daughter Irene went on to become a psychologist and art therapist, and co-founded the Withymead Therapy Centre in England.